germanramos/hydra_node_client/README.md

 # Hydra Javascript Client [![Build Status](https://api.travis-ci.org/gonzaloruizdevilla/hydra_javascript_client.png?branch=master)](http://travis-ci.org/gonzaloruizdevilla/hydra_javascript_client)
-Hydra client is a js file that should be included in the web page or node project.
+Hydra client is a js file that should be included in a node project.

 In a NodeJS project inside package.json: